asterisk/documentation/README.md

 $ make BRANCHES=18,20
 ```

-If you only want the skeketon static documentation, you can add `NO_STATIC=yes` to that command line...
+If you only want the skeleton static documentation, you can add `NO_STATIC=yes` to that command line...

 ```
 $ make BRANCHES=18,20 NO_STATIC=yes